 In one recent theory, two respected geologists speculate that melting polar icecaps around 5500 BC raised the waters of the Mediterranean Sea so high that it breached its land bridge along the Bosporus Straits and inundated the Black Sea, which had until then been a freshwater lake.

-It might be simpler to remember that early civilizations flourished along rivers in fertile flood plains along the Nile, in the confluence of the Tigris and Euphrates.
-Winter melt-off floods would have been frequent, even annual experiences, every springtime.
+It might be simpler to remember that early civilizations flourished along rivers in fertile flood planes, along the Nile and in the confluence of the Tigris and Euphrates, so winter melt-off floods would have been frequent, even annual, experiences, every springtime.
 In the dim memory of every culture in every land, there must be a real, core, historical experience of a man who saved himself, his family, his golden retriever, and his livestock by piling them into a boat.